Why Is The Statue Of Liberty Green: Science, History, and Symbolism

 Additionally, the sulfur compounds in the air, primarily due to industrial pollution, react with copper to form copper sulfate.
 This green compound contributes to the statue's verdigris color.
 This effect was particularly notable during the late 19th and early 20th centuries when industrial activity and pollution were high.

-The Verdigris Hue: A Visit to the Statue of Liberty Today
+A Visit to the Statue of Liberty Today

 Upon embarking on your journey to visit the Statue of Liberty today, one of the first things you'll notice from afar is her distinctive green color, resulting from the patination processes we've discussed.
 This hue, verdigris, provides the Statue of Liberty with a unique charm and character that sets her apart from other monuments worldwide.